mjknj18/Pharmaceutical-Treatment-Result-Analysis/README.md

 1. Split the combined data frame into groups by treatment and time index.
 2. Calculate the average number of metastatic sites for each treatment at each time index.
 3. Calculate the metastatic site standard error for each treatment at each time index.
-4. Create individual data frames for average metastatic site and standard error data.
+4. Create individual data frames for the average metastatic site and standard error data.
-5. Plot the average metastatic site data versus time with error bars defined by standard error data.
+5. Plot the average metastatic site data versus time with error bars defined by the standard error data.

 ### Survival During Treatment

 1. Split the combined data frame into groups by treatment and time index.
 2. Calculate the number of surviving mice for each treatment at each time index.
-3. Create a data frames for survivng mice data.
+3. Create a data frame for the survivng mice data.
 4. Plot the survivng mice data versus time.

 ### Tumor Change Over 45 Day Treatment